BoboTiG/python-mss/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #
 (...)

-- [ ] Tests added/updated
+- [ ] Tests added/updated (or your review concluded: not needed)
-- [ ] Documentation updated
+- [ ] Documentation updated (or your review concluded: not needed)
-- [ ] Changelog entry added
+- [ ] Release notes added (or your review concluded: not needed)
 - [ ] `./check.sh` passed

 ### AI assistance disclosure

-- [ ] No AI assistance was used to generate this contribution.
+- AI was not / partially / entirely (choose one) used to create this change.